 Having a bad day?
 Ex-girlfriend causing you stress?
 Take it out in a dedicated destruction room!
 Even if everything’s rosy, it’s still just plain fun!

-Suitable for adults and kids over 8, this smash-tastic activity is perfect to blow off some steam, with everything from crockery to aquariums (no fish, of course), printers and TVs ready to be whacked with a baseball bat.
+Suitable for adults and kids over 8, the Simply Smashing Rage Release Room is perfect to blow off some steam, with everything from crockery to aquariums (no fish, of course), printers and TVs ready to be whacked with a baseball bat.

 24 – Climb up the famous Camelback Mountain